-The plan is in Critical and Declining status for 2017 The Pension Protection Act of 2006 (PPA), as amended by the Multiemployer Pension Reform Act of 2014 ("MPRA"), requires all multiemployer pension plans to obtain an annual status certification.
-The possible statuses are: "Endangered", "Seriously
+The plan is in Critical and Declining status for 2018

+The Pension Protection Act of 2006 (PPA), as amended by the Multiemployer Pension Reform Act of 2014 ("MPRA"), requires all multiemployer pension plans to obtain an annual status certification.
+The possible statuses are: "Safe", "Endangered", "Seriously

-Endangered", "Critical", "Critical and Declining" or none of these.
+Endangered", "Critical" or "Critical and Declining".
 As the plan's actuary, we must complete the status certification within 90 days of the beginning of the plan year, and we must also certify whether or not the plan has made scheduled progress if its funding improvement or rehabilitation period has begun.
-The criteria for these determinations are outlined in Appendix D. Due to the timing requirement affecting PPA certifications, they are performed based on data different from that used in this report (see certification letter for additional details).
-The results are summarized below.
+The criteria for these determinations are outlined in Appendix D. Due to the timing requirement affecting PPA certifications, they are performed based on data and assumptions different from that used in this report (see certification letter for additional details).
+These projections are based on the assumptions summarized in the "Actuarial Assumptions used for Projections" section of Appendix B. The results are summarized below.

 Values Used for PPA Certification

-Description 2017 2016
+Description 2018 2017

-Funded ratio 37.9% 46.7%
+Funded ratio 30.3% 37.9%

-Date of first projected funding deficiency 4/30/2018 4/30/2017
+Date of first projected funding deficiency 4/30/2019 4/30/2018

-Projected year of insolvency 4/30/2023 4/30/2025
+Year of projected insolvency (PYB) 2022 2022

 Certified PPA status Critical and Declining Critical and Declining

 Making progress under FIP/RP Yes Yes